Mohammed-Lashein/react-tdd-book-code/notes/ch1.md

 We should focus on either fixing or skipping them for now if we wanted to change the tested code .

+___
+I thought this chapter had enough surprises to introduce, but seeing webpack at the end seems the writer has a different opinion !

+What is babel-loader and why do we need it ?
+Let's discuss roles here :
+1. Babel : Transpiles modern JS to old ones
+2. Webpack : Bundles js files or assets in general
+3. babel-loader :
+   1. A 3rd party package (not maintained by webpack but babel, as stated in babel docs)
+   2. Enables webpack to bundle the assets transpiled by babel
+   3. In other words, it is a bridge between babel and webpack